 Taxi Types & Fares

-There are three basic sizes of taxi: small (kogata 小型), medium (chugata 中型) and large (ogata 大型).
-Fares will go up according to the size of the taxi.
-A small kogata taxi is the standard size and big enough for four people, but if you have more in your group you will need a bigger taxi.
-You should also be aware that taxi fares can differ slightly between different companies and that taxi companies in Nara charge a 20% surcharge between 22.00 and 5.00 am the next morning.
+Ordinary taxis are the standard choice and are usually big enough for four passengers.
+If you have more people in your group, or a lot of luggage, larger vehicles such as Alphard, Hiace, Caravan, or jumbo taxis may be available by advance booking.
+You should also be aware that taxi fares can differ slightly between different companies and vehicle classes, and that taxi companies in Nara charge a 20% surcharge between 22.00 and 5.00 am the next morning.

 The taxi rank on the east side of JR Nara Station